-So let me tell you a little bit about me, I was born in Colombia but my mom, sister and I moved to the United States when I was just a baby, 9 months to be exact.
+So let me tell you a little bit about me, I was born in Colombia but my mom, sister and I moved to the United States when I was just a baby — 9 months to be exact.
 My dad had already moved a year prior to us moving and was working very hard to prepare for our arrival.
 My dad for the most part of my life almost always worked two jobs, after I started school my mom took care of kids or cleaned the apartments and houses of the wealthy in the city.
 I had a very stable and humble upbringing; it wasn’t until my parents got divorced that things got a little shaky.
-My mom had to put in a lot more hours at work to support my sister and I, but I did not learn until much later how hard she had it.
+My mom had to put in a lot more hours at work to support my sister and I, but I didn't learn until much later how hard she had it.
 I always acknowledged all the things my parents gave up to give us a better life, a better life than they ever could have imagined as children.
 I always had an immense appreciation for immigrants and their struggle and always will.

 Since I was in the second grade I wanted to be an author, I told my family that I would write a book and buy everyone a house, big dreams huh?
-I may or may not still want to write a book; but now I am very much aware how much money anyone in a creative field makes.
+I may or may not still want to write a book; but now I'm very much aware how much money anyone in a creative field makes.
 Much later towards the end of high school I said I wanted to be a journalist, after all these years my passion for writing was still there.
 While I was in my first two years of college I had made the decision I was going to major in journalism but that all changed during my transfer orientation at UCF.
-I was talking to the advisors at the Nicholson School of Communication and Media; I realized I did not want to be a journalist anymore.
+I was talking to the advisors at the Nicholson School of Communication and Media; I realized I didn't want to be a journalist anymore.
 I felt that it was way too competitive.
-I realized that while writing was something I enjoyed doing, it was not something that I wanted to compete for.
+I realized that while writing was something I enjoyed doing, it wasn't something that I wanted to compete for.

 Over the past couple of years I noticed that there were way too many causes that I cared about and wanted to be a part of and I noticed that was not good for my stress levels.
 I wanted to help everyone.
 I wanted to know about every cause there was.
 I realized I was stretching myself out way too thin.
 I decided to narrow down my focus to two things that were important to me, sustainable fashion and immigration.
-Sustainable fashion to me is about creating awareness of fast fashion and the effects it has not only on the planet but on the industry’s garment workers.
+Sustainable fashion to me is about creating awareness of fast fashion and the effects it hasn't only on the planet but on the industry’s garment workers.

 My dream is to work with a company or brand that align with my personal beliefs and passions and I hope that using my professional skills will get me there.
-Marketing and managing social media platforms is something I really enjoy doing and I will take my experience at Intern Pursuit with me anywhere I go.
+Marketing and managing social media platforms is something I really enjoy doing and I'll take my experience at Intern Pursuit with me anywhere I go.